Malone-Design-Team/malone.app/markdown/weeks/week1.md

 ## Your Mental Health
 - At least 10% of people struggle with depression and anxiety after giving birth (postpartum mood disorders).
 Keep an eye out for this—it's normal and nothing to be ashamed of.
-    - Symptoms may include losing enjoyment in things, anxiety seemingly without reason, tiredness, and others. **[link to module on postpartum mood disorders]**
+    - Symptoms may include losing enjoyment in things, anxiety seemingly without reason, tiredness, and others.
+[Tap here to learn more.](?tab=modules&module=mental-health/Postpartum-mood-screening.md)
     - If you believe that you may have postpartum depression or have thoughts of harming yourself or your baby, contact your doctor.
-- It’s important to practice mindfulness! **[link to definition of mindfulness here]**
+- It’s important to practice mindfulness!
+[Tap here to learn about mindfulness.](?tab=modules&module=mindfulness/Mindfulness.md)
     - Have you heard of the breath counting exercise?
-Give it a shot if you’re feeling anxious! **[insert link to breath counting exercise]**
+Give it a shot if you’re feeling anxious!
+[Tap here to view the exercise.](?tab=modules&module=mindfulness/Breath-Counting-Breathing-Exercise.md)

 ## Breastfeeding
 - For a few days after giving birth, you might have full, firm, sore breasts.
 Breastfeed your baby often on both breasts to help keep them from overfilling.